goose-lang/goose/README.md

 [![](https://godoc.org/github.com/tchajed/goose?status.svg)](https://godoc.org/github.com/tchajed/goose)

-Goose imports code written in Go into [Armada](https://github.com/mit-pdos/armada), a framework for verification of concurrent storage systems.
+Goose imports code written in Go into [Armada](https://github.com/mit-pdos/armada), a Coq framework for verification of concurrent storage systems.
 The Go code is a complete Go program, which we can import, run, and benchmark.
-The Armada program has a precise semantics in Coq describing its behavior, and we can use the tools in Armada to prove that the code meets its specification.
+The Armada program has a precise semantics in Coq describing its behavior, and we can use Armada to prove that the code meets its specification.

 Goose supports only a stylized subset of Go, and part of the Armada support includes a model for how Go pointers, slices, and maps work (for example).
 The conversion is _trusted_: we run the Go program but prove properties about the Coq code.
-The subset of Go is carefully chosen to make the translation simpler and more trustworthy, and the model in Armada is more restrictive than Go in some places to make it more simpler.
+The subset of Go and Armada model are carefully chosen to make the translation simpler and more trustworthy.

 ## Demo: an example conversion

-To give a flavor of what goose looks like, let's look at an example:
+To give a flavor of what goose does, let's look at an example:

 File `db.go`:
 ```go